D-Koder/dnd/saves/world_bible.md

 - **Old Corr** — Dock office owner.
 Confirmed generational family ties to the ship's secrets, passed down through his grandmother.
 Holds a hidden disc bearing the same glyph as the key/console.

 ## Ongoing Threads / Mysteries
-- The relic fragment + family disc pairing — planned for tomorrow, not yet attempted
-- The egg-shaped object — still unpaired with Raken's relic fragment
+- The egg-shaped object — paired with Raken's relic fragment via Corr's disc; confirmed as a "seed-lock," not yet activated
 - The second sealed door and its fresh energy trail — unexplored
 - Port Halloway's full designation (only "...N-3" so far)
 - Why the fleet scattered — deliberately wiped from the ship's log
 - The distant "Anchor-7" distress signal — now calmed, not resolved
 - Raken's fragment origin — increasingly tied to Coralkin history and this fleet; predates Corr's family's knowledge entirely
+- What the Kernel actually was, and whether its shattering and the fleet's scattering were the same event
+- Whether Raken's tribe once understood, and has since forgotten, what these fragments actually are — the warrior rite that fused Raken's fragment isn't practiced or understood by anyone else
 - Bex's excitement about breaking into "forbidden" ship decks — implies she's done this kind of thing before (still unexplored)
 - Thrum's "old temple" comment — teased by Bex, never explained
 - The egg responded to Corr's disc — glyph outline appeared on its surface, now warm to the touch